andrew/ultimate-awesome/README.md

 - [awesome-priceops](https://github.com/priceops/awesome-priceops) - Links to articles, guides and resources related to software pricing and its implementation.  .
 - [awesome-p2p](https://github.com/retrohacker/awesome-p2p) - An awesome list for those interested in building decentralized applications.
 - [awesome-ai4lam](https://github.com/AI4LAM/awesome-ai4lam) - A list of awesome AI in libraries, archives, and museum collections from around the world 🕶️.
-- [awesome-deepneuroimage](https://github.com/alxndrkalinin/awesome-deepneuroimage) - A curated list of awesome deep learning applications in the field of neurological image analysis.
 - [awesome-llm-os](https://github.com/bilalonur/awesome-llm-os) - A curated list of awesome resources, tools, research papers, and projects related to the concept of Large Language Model Operating Systems (LLM-OS).
 - [Awesome-cross-modality-person-re-identification](https://github.com/bismex/Awesome-cross-modality-person-re-identification) - Awesome Cross-modality Person Re-identification.
 - [learning-resources](https://github.com/evilfactorylabs/learning-resources) - A curated list of "basic" knowledge that "good to know" by evilfactorylabs members.
 But feel free to take a look and learn together!.
 - [awesome-programming-skills](https://github.com/jayboxyz/awesome-programming-skills) - 🦍 编程技术大杂烩，程序员的野蛮生长。.
 - [awesome-private-ai](https://github.com/tdi/awesome-private-ai) - Curated list of tools, frameworks, and resources for running, building, and deploying AI privately — on-prem, air-gapped, or self-hosted.
 - [awesome-backend-architecture](https://github.com/TFdream/awesome-backend-architecture) - 后端开发常用技术框架、数据库、开源中间件、微服务、系统架构集合。.
+- [awesome-object-detection-in-aerial-images](https://github.com/visionxiang/awesome-object-detection-in-aerial-images) - A curated list of awesome resources for generic object detection in aerial images.
 - [Awesome-medical-coding-NLP](https://github.com/acadTags/Awesome-medical-coding-NLP) - A collection of papers on automated medical coding from free-texts.
 - [awesome-ads](https://github.com/cenoura/awesome-ads) - A curated list of awesome advertising content, resources and libraries.
 - [awesome-containerized-security](https://github.com/koslib/awesome-containerized-security) - A collection of tools to improve your containerized apps security posture.
 - [Awesome-IT-Books](https://github.com/piggsoft/Awesome-IT-Books) - 旨在维护一个目录，集合各个优秀的IT技术书籍，方便大家进行检索。.
 - [Awesome-Polarization](https://github.com/tkuri/Awesome-Polarization) - List of awesome papers on Polarization Imaging.
-- [awesome-object-detection-in-aerial-images](https://github.com/visionxiang/awesome-object-detection-in-aerial-images) - A curated list of awesome resources for generic object detection in aerial images.
+- [awesome-llm4math](https://github.com/tongyx361/awesome-llm4math) - Curation of resources for LLM mathematical reasoning, most of which are screened by @tongyx361 to ensure high quality and accompanied with elaborately-written concise descriptions to help readers get the gist as quickly as possible.
 - [Awesome-Fake-News-Detection](https://github.com/wangbing1416/Awesome-Fake-News-Detection) - An awesome paper list of fake news detection (FND) and rumor detection.
 - [Awesome-Diffusion-LLM](https://github.com/yczhou001/Awesome-Diffusion-LLM) - Paper list, tutorial, and nano code snippet for Diffusion Large Language Models.
 - [awesome-tweaks](https://github.com/alfaaarex/awesome-tweaks) - 💻 List of awesome programs and tweaks for Windows, macOS and Linux.